First we say a big “THANKYOU!”

 ✔Pump is installed.

-Normally the pump is installed a day or two after drilling.
+Normally the pump is installed a day or two after drilling, however in peak times this can be unavoidably delayed depending on pump team availability.
 (Sometimes though, with building sites you may elect to hold off step two onward until closer to handover of house when power is connected to dwelling).

 First the installer cuts the bore casing down below ground level making provision for the bore box to fit over the top at the end of the job.

 A special rubberized bore cable is joined to the motor lead using a double heat shrink kit as the join will spend its life under water.

 The pump and motor are lowered inside the bore casing and suspended near the bottom with the weight born by a stainless steel safety wire.